apkallu-ltd/apkallu.github.io/about_us.md

 ### [Ascend]({{ '/' | relative_url }})
 *Coming Soon*

-**Ascend** is our latest upcoming application designed to promote self-development communities by bringing individuals together through shared goals.
+**Ascend** is our latest upcoming application designed to promote self-improvement communities by bringing individuals together through shared goals.
 Our aim with Ascend is to help each user become a better version of themselves by providing a platform for growth and collaboration.

 Stay tuned for the launch of Ascend and be among the first to join a community dedicated to self-improvement and mutual support!